 The MEP is pleased to offer student lockers on the 6th floor of the DCC to provide students with a place to store their belongings while attending classes.
 As the number of student lockers available are limited, lockers will only be available to current pre-clinical midwifery students.
-Lockers can be requested via a google form which will be emailed to students on August 1st (or next business day) each year.
-The closing date for locker requests is August 15th (or next business day).
+Lockers can be requested via a google form which will be emailed to students in August each year.
 If the number of requests exceeds the number of available lockers, a lottery will be held.
 Lockers assignments will be provided by email prior to the start of classes.
-If there are any unassigned lockers, the form for locker requests will be re-opened in the second week of classes.